 6. We Fail to Create or Share Clear Ministry and Spending Plan Outcomes

-The third most important reason people choose one charitable organization over another is their perception of the fiscal accountability of the organization.
+The third most important reason people choose one charitable organization over another is their perception of the organization's fiscal accountability.
 In other words, is my gift going to be used in the way intended and will it have the impact I am hoping for?

 This is first about trust.
-The reality is that if your households don't have trust in the fiscal integrity of the church, they're not going to give generously.
+The reality is that if your households don't have trust in the fiscal integrity of the church, they won't give generously.
 You may be thinking, how could church members not trust their church?
-Trust in anything becomes harder and harder to win with each new generation.
+Trust in anything becomes increasingly difficult to earn with each new generation.
 We live in a time of “fake news and opinions cast as facts,” and generally speaking, people are wisely skeptical about what they read or hear.
-The trusted institutions of the past aren't as trusted, including churches, government, and the media.
-For example, trust in government in the U.S. declined from a 73% high in 1958 to 24% in 2021.
-Trust in the church has fallen from 86 percent in 1985 to just 36% in 2019.
+The trusted institutions of the past are no longer as trusted, including churches, governments, and the media.

 Churches must be transparent.
 In short, at a time of great mistrust, church leaders have to offer clarity and transparency.
-For example, your church could invest in an audit or a review of internal financial processes and promote a link to the summary on the website.
+For example, your church could invest in an audit or review of its internal financial processes and promote a link to the summary on its website.

 It is not only about trust, but also about effectiveness.
-Some households simply don't know how effectively their giving will get used.
+Some households are unsure how effectively their donations will be used.
 We don’t enjoy the trust in leadership that once existed.
-To grow a culture of generosity today, we must clearly answer the question - why should I give to this church?
+To cultivate a culture of generosity today, we must clearly answer the question: Why should I give to this church?
 This means we have to share what happens to the money raised.

 But it’s more than just saying where the giving is spent.
-It is critical that churches articulate how they measure the effectiveness of their ministries in relation to the human and financial investments and the desired impact (measurable outcomes).
+It is crucial that churches clearly articulate how they measure the effectiveness of their ministries in relation to the human and financial investments made, as well as the desired impact (measurable outcomes).
 A great starting point is a narrative ministry budget that describes the financial resources (inputs) for each area of ministry.
 Narrative ministry budgets allocate overhead expenses into ministry areas, such as Worship, Spiritual Formation, Serving, and Caring Ministries.
-In doing so, you offer members increased clarity as to how their donations are invested.
+In doing so, you provide members with increased clarity on how their donations are invested.

 A narrative ministry budget should illustrate the desired activities and outcomes of each area.
 For instance: Grow Ministries (spiritual formation):

-- Creating Community and Growing Spiritual Formation: Launch 36 small groups (Sunday School classes, in-home groups, etc.) with the goal of increasing participation from 37% percent of adult active households to 45% in at least one group.
+• Creating Community and Growing Spiritual Formation: Launch 36 small groups (Sunday School classes, in-home groups, etc.) to increase participation from 37% percent of active adult households to 45% in at least one group.

-- Serving as a Front Door: Add 35 new participants who were not already members or regular worship attendees with the goal of creating new members.
+• Serving as a Front Door: Add 35 new participants who were not already members or regular worship attendees to create new members.

 The best thing you could do as a church leader is to be transparent.
 Share with your church family during services, on the website, in church newsletters, and in special reports what happens with church giving and the difference it is making.
 Explain your plans, desired outcomes, and your processes that ensure financial integrity.